-- Preheat your oven to 350 degrees, lightly spray a 8x8 pan with cooking spray and set aside.
+- Preheat your oven to 350 degrees, lightly spray an 8x8 pan with cooking spray and set aside.

-- 2. Press your tofu with a tofu press, let this press for 10-15 minutes
+- Press your tofu with a tofu press; let this press for 10-15 minutes

 - While tofu is cooking, make your teriyaki sauce.
-You can either do this in the microwave or the stove.
+You can either do this in the microwave or on the stove.
 Add all the ingredients, except for the cornstarch and water.
-Mix the cornstartch together, and once smooth- add it to the rest of the ingredients and mix until smooth.
-At this point either cook it in the microwave for 1 minute, stir, and do another minute (stove- get to a low boil, then switch to low until thickened a bit).
+Mix the cornstarch, and once smooth- add it to the rest of the ingredients and mix until smooth.
+Either cook it in the microwave for 1 minute, stir and do another minute (stove- get to a low boil, then switch to low until thickened a bit).
 Set aside.